roryprimrose/roryprimrose.github.io/_posts/2010-10-13-custom-workflow-activity-for-business-failure-evaluatione28093part-6.md

 ![image][5]

-Like the BusinessFailureEvalator<T> activity, the BusinessFailureScope has a generic type argument that defaults to Int32 when the activity is dropped onto the designer.
+Like the BusinessFailureEvalator&lt;T&gt; activity, the BusinessFailureScope has a generic type argument that defaults to Int32 when the activity is dropped onto the designer.
 The code behind the designer makes this type updatable in the same way.

 {% highlight csharp linenos %}
 namespace Neovolve.Toolkit.Workflow.Design.Presentation